Havergal College: Technological education

 Students learn the fundamentals of web design, video and multimedia production, animation, and graphic design.
 Courses provide the opportunity to explore current industry-standard software, including PhotoShop, InDesign, GoLive, Final Cut Pro, DVD Studio Pro, Soundtrack, LiveType, Motion, Dreamweaver, Flash, and Microsoft Office.

 Advanced Placement

 The Advanced Placement (AP) Program gives students exposure to university-level material and, in some cases, credit towards university courses, and helps students acquire the skills and habits they will need for success at university.
-Havergal offers Advanced Placement courses in biology, calculus, statistics, French, seminar, and research.
+Havergal offers Advanced Placement courses in biology, calculus, Mandarin, statistics, French, seminar, and research.

 Boarding school

 The boarding school is a residence for approximately 50 students (Grades 9 to 12), representing countries all over the globe.
-Fully integrated in the life of the school and with Day Students, boarding students participate in life skills programming, recreational programming and The Duke of Edinburgh's Award, in addition to the curricular and co-curricular programs.
-The Boarding School also hosts exchange students who visit for several weeks each term from partner schools located in six countries worldwide.
+Fully integrated in the life of the school and with day students, boarding students participate in life skills programming, recreational programming and The Duke of Edinburgh's Award, in addition to the curricular and co-curricular programs.
+The boarding school also hosts exchange students for several weeks each term from partner schools located in six countries.